videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/api/sdk-reference/room-class/methods.md

 ### getCameras()

-- It will return all camera devices connected.
+- It will return all connected camera devices.

 #### Returns